 Bar Code ⭐

-The hustle and bustle of downtown Cadiz finds its respite at Código de Barra, one of the recent additions to Andalusia’s Michelin-starred restaurants.
-Here Cádiz is cooked and reinterpreted on a slow fire with the best of products.
-E
+The hustle and bustle of downtown Cadiz finds its respite at Código de Barra, one of Andalusia’s recent Michelin star additions.
+Here, Cádiz is slow-cooked and reinterpreted with the best of produce.

 Kaleja, Málaga ⭐

-At the last Michelin gala, the Malaga stars revalidated this recognition with a single surprise.
-This one came from Kaleja, Dani Carnero’s restaurant on Marquesa de Moya Street, which received its first star.
-Kaleja gives himself to the embers and the smoke, recovering recipes that marked the chef’s life.
-In addition to Kaleja, Carnero has two other restaurants: La Cosmopolita and The Cosmo.
+At the 2023 Michelin gala, the Malaga stars revalidated this recognition with just one surprise.
+This came from the hand of Kaleja, Dani Carnero’s restaurant on Marquesa de Moya street, which received its first star.

 Chef: Dani Carnero.